Minimum Hardware Requirements

 Nodes must meet minimum PCU, CPU, RAM, and storage requirements:

-PCU Built-in, remote-access power-reset capability, accessible from PLC, such as IntelAMT, HPiLO, DellRAC, IPMIv2, etc
+PCU Built-in, remote-access power-reset capability, accessible from PLE, such as IntelAMT, HPiLO, DellRAC, IPMIv2, etc.

 CPU